GoogleCloudDataproc/initialization-actions/python/README.md

 ### Options

--   `CONDA_CHANNELS` - a space separated list of channels to configure.
+-   `CONDA_CHANNELS` - a space separated list of new channels to configure in addition to default channels.
 -   `CONDA_PACKAGES` - a space separated list of packages to install.
 Packages can contain version selectors.